lmjohns3/theanets/docs/quickstart.rst

 the hidden layer using ``exp.network.get_weights(0)``.
-This array has one column of 784 values for each hidden node in the network, so we can iterate over the transpose and put each column -- properly reshaped into a 28×28 pixel array -- into a giant image and then just plot that image.
+This array has one column of 784 values for each hidden node in the network, so we can iterate over the transpose and put each column -- properly reshaped into a 28×28 pixel array -- into a giant image and then plot that image.

 The ``theanets`` source code contains a complete ``mnist-classifier.py`` example that you can play around with.
 In addition, there are also examples of using